 ‘We don’t know,’ he said.
 ‘Trust us, while you remain here, you will go far beyond and above anything you’ve experienced on the earth plane.’

 ‘Yes, of course,’ Mo said with a chuckle.
 ‘Your higher Summit education may be considerably out of reach for them.
 So go easy on them; they are just as you were.
 The content of your philosophical syllabus won’t have much in common with what they have to offer since we don’t do reductionism.
 In fact, just the opposite.
-However, you’ve had misgivings about that for some time.
+But then, you’ve had misgivings about that for some time.
 Isn’t that why you left the Flatlands?’

 ‘No, I supposed not,’ I said, smiling.
 ‘In fact, I can think of a few right now, even in my department.’

-‘They are legion,’ Mo said, ‘We can give you an example of one well-known, confused philosopher who struggled with his conscience in the latter years.’
+‘They are legion,’ Mo said.
+‘We can give you an example of one well-known, confused philosopher who struggled with his conscience in the latter years.’

 ‘Who would that be?’